Does AI Film Need an Avant-Garde?

 A Newer Sensibility Beyond the Avant-Garde

-The avant-garde once implied a radical rupture—a rebellion against ossified traditions in a landscape that, for all its cultural dominance, was comparatively centralized.
+This brings us back to our central question: does AI film need an avant-garde?
+While the revolutionary call for an avant-garde can be intoxicating, the reality is more nuanced.
+The avant-garde once implied a radical rupture, a rebellion against ossified traditions of comparatively centralized institutions.
 But in today’s sprawling media ecosystem, where Hollywood's formulaic genre films coexist with TikTok’s algorithmic micro-trends and YouTube's influencer vlogs, what "guard" is there to advance beyond anyway?
-The very idea of an avant-garde feels increasingly ill-suited to a world where cultural production is fragmented, fluid, and shaped by the pervasive logic of data-driven attention platforms.
+The very idea of an avant-garde feels increasingly antiquated in a world where cultural production is fragmented, fluid, and shaped by the pervasive logic of data-driven attention platforms.

 If, like Sontag, I cynically look back on this optimism in thirty years, so be it!
-I’ll be in the good company of those experimental film enthusiasts who searched for a new sensibility.
+I’ll be in the good company of those experimental enthusiasts who searched for a new sensibility.

 References